 Task work breakdown structure code is a read-only alphanumeric code that can indicate the relationships between tasks.

 The TASK_WBS is a read-only property that contains work breakdown structure (WBS) codes.
-WBS codes are alphanumeric values you can use to represent the associated task's position within the hierarchical structure of the project.
-WBS codes are similar to outline numbers, except that you can edit WBS codes in Project Professional and apply a specific WBS format, or mask.
+WBS codes are alphanumeric values that you can use to represent the associated task's position within the hierarchical structure of the project.
+WBS codes are similar to outline numbers, except that you can edit WBS codes in Project Professional and you can apply a specific WBS format, or mask.
 WBS codes are unique; you can have only one WBS code per task.
-By default, Project Professional sets the WBS to the TASK_OUTLINE_NUM value (1, 1.1, 1.2, and so forth).
+By default, Project Professional sets the WBS to the TASK_OUTLINE_NUM value (1, 1.1, 1.2, and so on).

 If you try to set the TASK_WBS property to a specified value and then save the project, Project Professional ignores the value set with the PSI and assigns a value according to the task outline number when you open the project.
-To see the result in Project Professional, check the WBS code value on the Advanced tab of the Task Information dialog box.
+To see the result in Project Professional, see the WBS code value on the Advanced tab of the Task Information dialog box.